 Yeo, Alan T.

 MetadataShow full item record

 The use of alternative promoters for the cell type-specific expression of a given mRNA/protein is a common cell strategy.
 NEMO is a scaffold protein required for canonical NF-κB signaling.
-Transcription of the NEMO gene is primarily controlled by two promoters: one (promoter B) drives NEMO transcription in most cell types and the second (promoter A) is largely responsible for NEMO transcription in liver cells.
+Transcription of the NEMO gene is primarily controlled by two promoters: one (promoter B) drives NEMO transcription in most cell types and the second (promoter D) is largely responsible for NEMO transcription in liver cells.
 Herein, we have used a CRISPR/Cas9-based approach to disrupt a core sequence element of promoter B, and this genetic editing essentially eliminates expression of NEMO mRNA and protein in 293T human kidney cells.
-By cell subcloning, we have isolated targeted 293T cell lines that express no detectable NEMO protein, have defined genomic alterations at promoter B, and do not support canonical NF-κB signaling in response to treatment with tumor necrosis factor (TNF).
-Nevertheless, non-canonical NF-κB signaling is intact in these NEMO-deficient cells.
-Expression of ectopic NEMO in the edited cells restores downstream NF-κB signaling in response to TNF.
-Targeting of the promoter B element does not substantially reduce NEMO expression (from promoter A) in the human SNU-423 liver cancer cell line.
-We have also used homology directed repair (HDR) to fix the promoter B element in a 293T cell clone.
-Overall, we have created a strategy for selectively eliminating cell type-specific expression from an alternative promoter and have generated 293T cell lines with a functional knockout of NEMO.
+By cell subcloning, we have isolated targeted 293T cell lines that express no detectable NEMO protein, have defined genomic alterations at promoter B, and do not support activation of canonical NF-κB signaling in response to treatment with tumor necrosis factor.
+Nevertheless, noncanonical NF-κB signaling is intact in these NEMO-deficient cells.
+Expression of ectopic wildtype NEMO, but not certain human NEMO disease mutants, in the edited cells restores downstream NF-κB signaling in response to tumor necrosis factor.
+Targeting of the promoter B element does not substantially reduce NEMO expression (from promoter D) in the human SNU423 liver cancer cell line.
+Thus, we have created a strategy for selectively eliminating cell typespecific expression from an alternative promoter and have generated 293T cell lines with a functional knockout of NEMO.
 The implications of these findings for further studies and for therapeutic approaches to target canonical NF-κB signaling are discussed.